gvwilson/sensibleadventures/cloudherd/new.md

 "That was quick," Indy said as the two teenagers came back down the stairs.
 The bottle of *rak* was half empty, Noxy noticed, and the smiles on her mother's face and Sergeant Dorbu's seemed--- No.  Her mother was just being the mayor, that was all.

-"Where's Kulbinder, honored?"
-Thokmay asked.

-Sergeant Dorbu pointed his thumb over his shoulder at the door.
-"Said he ought to do some patrolling.
-I think he's hoping to find a rabbit or something."
-He had undone the top button of his jacket, Noxy noticed.
+But he *had* undone the top button of his jacket, Noxy noticed.
 And her mother had untied the ribbon that held her hair back.

 Thokmay hefted the blankets.
 "With your permission, shall I take these to the commander?"